 The process of monitoring and recording the electrical impulses in your heart muscle involves using a portable ECG monitor.
 This device is connected to ECG leads that are attached to your chest.
 These leads are responsible for transmitting the electrical signals from your heart to the ECG monitor.

 Once the signals are transmitted, the ECG monitor records the electrical activity of the heart and generates a report that displays your heart rate, rhythm, and any abnormalities.
 This process is crucial in diagnosing and managing various heart conditions such as arrhythmia and heart attacks.

 A portable ECG monitor allows for continuous monitoring of your heart’s activity, providing valuable information to your healthcare provider to better manage your heart health.

-What happens during your Holter monitor test in Dubai?
+What happens during your Holter monitor test?

 The Holter monitor test is a straightforward procedure.
 First, electrodes are stuck to your chest and connected to the small Holter machine device.
 Then, the doctor will instruct you on how to attach the device around your body or clothes.

 While the device is fitted, you’ll need to wear it constantly, even during sleep, and never take it off.
 Additionally, you should keep a diary noting your daily activities and the time you did them and record any specific symptoms you feel, such as dizziness, light-headedness, chest pain, or breath shortness.